TaylorBui94/Recipe-Book/README.md

 =======================================================================
-develop recipe book app
+recipe book app

-user should be able to add recipe
+user can add recipe

-user should be able to view or view details of a recipe
+user can view or view details of a recipe

-user should be able to edit or update a recipe
+user can edit or update a recipe

-user should be able to delete a recipe.
+user can delete a recipe.

-this should be setup with json server
+uses json server

 every recipe has